DataSQRL/acorn.js/examples/langchain/README.md

-# Rick and morty API powered AI agent
+# `@datasqrl/acorn-node` usage example with `langchain`.

-This is `@datasqrl/acorn-node` package usage example with `langchain`.
+This example contains Rick and morty API powered AI agent implementation.

 It creates LangGraph and supplies it with tools automatically created from GraphQL API.